Social media resources

 Packing vapes and e-cigarettes

 It’s not worth missing your flight!
 Don’t risk delays at check-in or security – pack right!
 The lithium batteries in vapes and e-cigarettes can overheat and catch fire.
-Always pack them in your carry-on, never in checked baggage.
+Always keep them with you in the cabin, never in checked baggage.
 This way, trained aircrew can manage issues quickly and safely.
 And remember, never charge them in the cabin.

 Learn how to pack right for a safe flight.
 Check online or with your airline.